jimklimov/fty-example/README.md

 Most important of this is [zproject](https://github.com/zeromq/zproject), since it  will generate everything from Requirements section for you, even packaging.
-In other words, calling `gsl project.xml` must regenerate your project successfully.

 ## Example agent